therob3000/comicpress-manager/readme.txt

 == Credits ==

 Big thanks to Tyler Martin for his assistance, bug finding, and with coming up with ComicPress in the first place.
-Also thanks to Danny Burleson for beta testing, and the folks at the Lunchbox Funnies forum for finding bugs in the initial release.
+Also thanks to Danny Burleson for beta testing, and the folks at the Lunchbox Funnies forum for finding bugs in the initial releases.